oemof/tespy/docs/benchmarks.rst

 Model Validation
 ----------------
-TESPy has been used to model several different research and engineering applications.
+TESPy has been used to model several research and engineering applications.
 In the paper on integration of generic exergy analysis in TESPy :cite:`Witte2022` three models have been built from literature sources: A solar thermal power plant, a supercritical CO2 brayton cycle as well as a refrigeration machine using air as working fluid.